a-hagi613/a-hagi613/README.md

-# Hi 👋 I'm `Abdulahi`, I'm a Software Engineer from Canada 🍁
+# Hi 👋 I'm `Abdullahi`, I'm a Software Engineer from Canada 🍁

 ###### Languages